tsvetomir/ng-build-optimizer-side-effects/README.md

 ```

 When the build optimizer is enabled, the code results in an error - `Bar is not defined`.
-Turning either the build optimizer _or_ source maps resolves the issue.
+Turning either the build optimizer _or_ source maps off resolves the issue.

 ## Steps to Reproduce